-Crude Oil Stocks Change in the United States is expected to be -2.00 BBL/1Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Crude Oil Stocks Change in the United States to stand at 3.80 in 12 months time.
-In the long-term, the United States Crude Oil Stocks Change is projected to trend around 2.60 BBL/1Million in 2020, according to our econometric models.
+Crude Oil Stocks Change in the United States is expected to be -3.00 BBL/1Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States Crude Oil Stocks Change is projected to trend around 2.60 BBL/1Million in 2023, according to our econometric models.